 - bacterial infections (Clostridial infections)

-- abnormal blood tests (reduced platelets, liver function tests out of normal range, international normalised ratio abnormalities)
+- abnormal blood tests (reduced platelets, liver function tests out of normal range, changes in international normalised ratio - INR)

-- severe acute reactions to the drug, allergic reactions to the drug
+- severe acute reactions to the drug (anaphylactic reactions), allergic reactions to the drug

 - near fainting

 - skin roughness, skin redness, itching, wheals, skin with little purple-coloured spots.

 Treatment with any antibiotic may cause Clostridium difficile associated diarrhoea (CDAD).